Risk Bounds for CART Classifiers under a Margin Condition: Risk Bounds

-on a set $\Omega_{\xi}$ such that $P_{\Ll_1}(\Omega_{\xi})\geqslant 1-2\Sigma_{\a}e^{-\xi}$, where $C'_1(\a)>\a_0$ and $\Sigma_{\a}$ are increasing with $\a$. \end{proposition}
+on a set $\Omega_{\xi}$ such that $P_{\Ll}(\Omega_{\xi})\geqslant 1-2\Sigma_{\a}e^{-\xi}$, where $C'_1(\a)>\a_0$ and $\Sigma_{\a}$ are increasing with $\a$. \end{proposition}

-\ni We obtain a similar trajectorial non-asymptotic risk bound on a large probabilty set.
-The same conclusions as those derived from the M1 case hold in this case.
-Let us just mention that the penalty term takes into account the complexity of the collection of trees having fixed number of leaves which can be constructed on $\{X_i \ ; \ (X_i,Y_i)\in \Ll_1\}$.
+\ni We obtain a similar trajectorial non-asymptotic risk bound on a large probability set.
+The same conclusions as those derived from M1 hold in this case.
+Let us just mention that the remainder term $h^{-1}\a_{n_l,V}|\Tf|/n_l$ in the risk bound takes into account the complexity of the collection of trees having $|\Tf|$ leaves which can be constructed on $\{X_i \ ; \ (X_i,Y_i)\in \Ll\}$.
 Since this complexity is controlled via the VC-dimension $V$, $V$ necessarily appears in the penalty term.
-It differs from Proposition \ref{pruM1} in the sense that the models we consider are random, so this complexity has to be taken into account to obtain an uniform bound. \\
+It differs from Proposition \ref{pruM1} in the sense that the models we consider are random, so this complexity has to be taken into account to obtain a uniform bound. \\

-\ni {\bf Example}: Let us consider the case where $\mathcal{S}$ is the set of all half-spaces of $\X={\mathbb{R}}^d$ (which is the most common case in the CART algorithm).
-In this case, $V=d+1$, consequently, if $n_1>d+1$, we obtain a penalty proportional to So, if CART provides some minimax estimator on a class of functions, the $\log{n_1}$ term always appears for $f^*$ in this class when working in a linear space of low dimension. \\
+\ni {\bf Example}: Let us consider the case where $\mathcal{S}$ is the set of all half-spaces of $\X={\mathbb{R}}^d$ with axis-parallel frontiers.
+In this case, if $d\geqslant 3$, consequently, if $n_l\geqslant d$, we obtain a penalty proportional to So, if CART provides some minimax estimator on a class of functions, the $\log{n_l}$ term always appears for $f^*$ in this class when working in a linear space of low dimension.

-\ni As for the M1 case, since the temperature $\a$ depends on the unknown margin $h$ and some unknown constants, the use of a test sample to select the final classifier among the sequence of pruned subtrees is a convenient choice, as shown by Proposition \ref{FS}.